 As it turns out, QR codes are still a valuable tool for marketers.
 In fact, QR usage grew 28% from 2018 to 2019.

-Fortunately, these companies have found innovative and unique ways to not only get you to scan their code, but boost their brand awareness in the process.
+But, QR codes are not right for every company.
+However, several businesses have found innovative and unique ways to not only get you to scan their code but boost their brand awareness in the process.